aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Deixiscript Ideas

-A proposition (or "Idea") in Deixiscript has: a (necessary) subject, a (necessary) predicate (we will come to this later) and an (optional) object.
+Now we have an idea of how propositions are represented in English.
+In Deixiscript, a proposition (or "Idea") has: a (necessary) subject, a (necessary) predicate (we will come to this later) and an (optional) object.
 The choice was made in the current version of Deixiscript to limit the maximum number of "slots" of a verb in a sentence to only two: a (necessary) subject and an (optional) direct object.

 The language could be easily extended to include more (optional) complements in a sentence (older "versions" of the language had them indeed), but we chose to avoid them at the end because they may be more confusing than helpful at this stage (how many prepositions do we have to support?
 Is "in" a synonym of "on"?) and because binary relations (subject, direct object) are already quite powerful and allow one to express a large range of ideas @nelson2006natural.